Silas-seal/SeumxMobileAgent/README.md

 # SeumxMobileAgent
-Mobile Money business application ti simplify transactions and data storage.
+Mobile Money business application to simplify transactions and data storage.
+This app is under development.